 Scotland is part of the United Kingdom, along with England, Wales and Northern Ireland.
-Since 1999 Scotland has had its own parliament which has certain devolved powers.
+Since 1999 Scotland has had its own parliament, which controls certain affairs known as devolved matters.
+The Scottish Government has responsibility for devolved areas including health, education, justice, rural affairs, housing and transport.